 The total distance covered during the Everest Gokyo Ri Trek is about 92 km, almost 52 miles.
 Walking for 5 hours per day, this trek demands about 10 to 11 days, and adding Everest Base Camp to the trip will add 2-3 days.

-Though the time it takes to complete the trek, depends on your schedule and flexibility, you can estimate around two days.
+Though the time to complete the trek depends on your schedule and flexibility, you can estimate around two days.